Self Care For Men

 Exploring new experiences

 The same with trying new hobbies, exploring new experiences allows you to learn things about yourself you might never otherwise have known.
-Travelling to places you’ve never been gives you the chance to learn about new cultures and beliefs, taste new and exotic foods, and meet people who might have a positive influence on your life.
+Traveling to places you’ve never been gives you the chance to learn about new cultures and beliefs, taste new and exotic foods, and meet people who might have a positive influence on your life.
 Travel is just one way to try a new experience, though.
 You can also take baby steps, like trying a new food or reading a new book or watching a TV show or movie you might not normally watch.
 Start small and work your way up.
 The more you do it, the more comfortable you’ll become in new experiences, which will broaden your mind and your confidence.

 Going to therapy